betotto/blog/_posts/2017-12-31-starting-front.md

 ```bash
 $ npm install --save-dev babel-core babel-loader babel-preset-es2015 memory-fs preact ramda redux webpack
 ```
-We will not use Redux and Ramda yet, but is ok to install them now.
+We will not use Redux and Ramda yet but is ok to install them now.
 These are dev dependencies, only needed to build and develop the dependencies.

 ## Moving files